 Dr Taniya Sultana a young female doctor who was a postgraduate FCPS trainee in the largest Medical College in Bangladesh named by Dhaka Medical College Hospital died a few days ago due to Dengue.
 She died in the ICU of my working place, Anwer Khan Modern Medical College Hospital.
 She sacrificed herself on service, Treating dengue patients.
 All the caregivers including doctors, nurses and other staffs of Hospital are at risk of getting dengue infection.
 She is the third doctor Continue Reading…..

 Dengue fever is now the talk of the country.
-As the death toll is rising day by day yet the city corporation is taking not enough precautions lately.
+As the death toll is rising day by day yet, the city corporation is taking not enough precautions lately.
 So far Institute of Epidemiology Disease Control And Research (IEDCR) has reported 7,450 dengue fever cases and at least 17 fatalities in Bangladesh.
 But the real number is higher.
-I have observed the death of a mother within 24 hours after elective caesarian section due to Dengue.
-As dengue was not diagnosed before the Continue Reading…..
+I have observed the death of a mother within 24 hours after the elective caesarian section due to Dengue as dengue was not diagnosed before Continue Reading…..

 Hello Dear Readers, I hope you are all well.
 Today I will discuss the vaccine.
 An under-developed country like us has made Vaccination programme to eradicate some communicable infectious vaccine-preventable diseases.
 There are some bacterial and viral diseases which can be prevented by using vaccines.
 I will discuss thoroughly, If you have any questions please let me know in the comment sections below.
 What is The Vaccine?
 Simply, the vaccine gives us immunity against disease.
 It’s a special kind of Continue Reading…..